LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 Classic: HTTP(layer 7) and TCP(layer 4). \
 Application:
-    * Can be used for distributing traffic across ec2, lambda, on premise and containers
+    * Can be used for distributing traffic across ec2, lambda, on-premise and containers
     * Layer 7
     * Can route based on content
     * We can have multiple services( micro services) under an ALB.